-A. Direct experience with adults and/or families - 12 hours per week.
+A. Direct experience at placement - 12 hours per week.

 Each student is expected to participate fully in the activities of the program.

-B. Seminar/Tutorial - 1-2 hour per week
+B. Seminar/Tutorial - Up to 3 hours per week

-Students will spend time during seminar critically reflecting on their experiences as learners and as adjunct members of a health or human service organization.
-Time will be spent considering the topics relating to practical work with clients (adults, seniors, or families), such as issues dealing with establishing and maintaining relationships, effective and respectful communication, program planning and implementation, observations and record keeping, time management, self-evaluation, and working as a member of a professional team.
+Students will spend time during seminar critically reflecting on their experiences as learners and as members of the school community.
+Time will be spent considering the topics which relate to practical work with individuals, groups and/or families, such as issues dealing with establishing and maintaining relationships, effective and respectful communication, program planning and implementation, observations and record keeping, time management, self-evaluation, and working as a member of a professional team.
 Students will discuss with the course instructor events/issues that have occurred in the placement over the course of the week.
 Discussing strategies for interventions and problem-solving around issues will be the focus of this time.